inasafe/inasafe-doc/docs/source/training/socialisation/functionality-datasets.rst

     sub-village boundaries (Rukun Warga-RW).
 Go to `AIFDR Website <http://www.aifdr.org/?p=619>`_

 :Padang: Post Hati's earthquake in 2010, there was a huge effort to map Hati
-    through OSM, coordinating this effort was very hard, and hence |AusAID| subsequently funded the creation of OSM tasking Server.
+    through |OSM|, coordinating this effort was very hard, and hence |AusAID| subsequently funded the creation of OSM tasking Server.
     The OSM tasking server is a web-base tool where you are able to select your own square to map.
 The first pilot of the web-tool was in Padang,